Sunflower headclipping weevil, Haplorhynchites aeneus

 In October, mature larvae burrow in the soil to overwinter.
 After pupating the following spring, adults emerge in early summer and can be observed on young buds and emerging flowers by July.
 Adults feed on pollen and make cuts on the stem underneath the head of the flower, causing it to droop noticeably Adults are most likely to be observed on the cut flower head since they are generally active in the summer months while the sunflowers are in the reproductive stage.

-After mating, females cut the stem below a developing flower and lay eggs at the base.
-Newly emerged larvae feed on flowers, pollen, and decaying tissues.
-Often, the severed flower head will fall to the ground and larvae will continue developing in the fallen head until overwintering in the soil.
-This species produces one generation each year and is usually associated with the common sunflower (Helianthus anuus) but will occasionally attack other related plants.
+After mating, females produce puncture wounds on the stem below a developing flower before laying eggs in the head.
+Newly emerged larvae feed on flowers, pollen, and decaying tissues as they develop through four instars.
+Often, the flower head will fall to the ground and larvae will continue developing in the fallen head until overwintering in the soil.
+This species produces one generation each year and is often associated with native Heliantus spp., especially the common sunflower (Helianthus anuus), but will occasionally attack other related plants.

 Injury

 Feeding injuries include girdling of flower peduncles and leaf petioles, resulting in partially severed flower heads.
-In agricultural fields, sunflower headclipping weevil typically only affects a small portion of plants within border rows.
 Feeding injuries are generally aesthetic, especially in home gardens, and typically do not require management.
+In agricultural fields, sunflower headclipping weevil typically only affects a small portion of plants within border rows or along field margins.
+The percentage of clipped heads is estimated to be around 1-3%, although losses up to 25% have been recorded in individual fields in North Dakota.

 Monitoring